 One of the very first key steps you need to know after ensuring everyone is safe is to call emergency services, then contact a professional fire restoration company.
 Don’t wait—delays can result in further structural damage and complicate insurance claims.

-Hiring a trusted restoration company with 24/7 emergency services can significantly reduce the damage and speed up recovery.
+Hiring a trusted restoration services with 24/7 emergency services can significantly reduce the damage and speed up recovery.
 These experts have the tools and knowledge needed to immediately begin remediation and secure the property.

 Step 2: Comprehensive Damage Assessment and Documentation